Common sandpiper: Breeding

 It nests on the ground near freshwater.
 When threatened, the young may cling to their parent's body to be flown away to safety.

 Feeding

 The common sandpiper forages by sight on the ground or in shallow water, picking up small food items such as insects, crustaceans and other invertebrates; it may even catch insects in flight.

 Conservation

 It is widespread and common, and therefore classified as a species of least concern on the IUCN Red List but is a vulnerable species in some states of Australia.
-The purple sandpiper is one of the species to which the Agreement on the Conservation of African-Eurasian Migratory Waterbirds (AEWA) applies.
+The common sandpiper is one of the species to which the Agreement on the Conservation of African-Eurasian Migratory Waterbirds (AEWA) applies.

 Relationship to humans

 In the Nukumanu language of the Nukumanu Islands (Papua New Guinea), this species is usually called tiritavoi.
 Another Nukumanu name for it, matakakoni, exists, but this is considered somewhat taboo and not used when children and women are around.
 The reason for this is that matakakoni means "bird that walks a little, then copulates", in reference to the pumping tail and thrusting head movements the Actitis species characteristically perform during foraging.